ThentralPaimalam/Data_Pipeline/README.md

 ### About Environment:

- In this project I ued jupyter notebook to do the ETL(Extract,Transform and Load) process and the analysis part
+The project was developed using Jupyter Notebook, enabling interactive development and easy visualization.
+The environment allowed for a seamless ETL (Extract, Transform, Load) workflow along with data exploration, transformation, and model evaluation.

 ### Application of the project:

-This project helps to predict a person will purchase a term deposit product based on their attribute like job, age and so on
+This project helps to predict a person will purchase a term deposit product based on their attribute like job, age and so on.

 ### Process Involved:

-**step 1:** Reading the datset using Pandas read function
+**step 1:** Reading the datset using Pandas read function Inspected column names, data types, and basic statistics to understand the structure and quality of the data.

 **step 2:** Next data cleaning,checking for null values, eliminating the unnecessary features and seperating the numerical features and categorical features.